 The Pain Project is about understanding what chronic pain is, how it works and what can be done about it.
 We talk about effective, science-based strategies to improve the lives of people suffering from pain.

 Why does it matter?

 People with long-standing pain are often frustrated, angry and even sad.
 Many find it challenging to express how they feel and what they need.
 When tension and frustration increase, physiologic changes in the brain occur that exacerbate pain.
 Understanding where chronic pain comes from is the start to treating it.

 The Cycle of Pain

 It’s about asking the question, "Why do individuals experience and respond to pain differently?"
 The answer starts with understanding how the body and the brain sense, interpret and react to pain in its many formats.
-We all experience varying degrees of physical and emotional pain, but a main determinant of how we do long-term has to do with our attitudes, approaches and resiliency.
+We all experience varying degrees of physical and emotional pain, but the main determinant of how we do long-term has to do with our attitudes, approaches, and resiliency.

 Recent medical research provides an understanding of how the brain and nervous system work while processing traumatic and painful events.1 This understanding has led to new insights as to how to move from negative feelings of "fear and helplessness" to a positive state of "wellness".